mark-tasaka/CPP-Baugh-RPG-Character-Creator-Modified/README.md

 -----------

+Update 1.02: 2023-02-04

+Updated existing files to add more functionality to the program.

 Update 1.01: 2023-02-03

 The following new files have been added: Cleric.h, Cleric.cpp, Fighter.cpp, Fighter.h, MagicUser.cpp, MagicUser.h, Thief.cpp, and Thief.h.